• About share house

 Generally, one to two months' rent is paid in advance.

-If a tenant moves in mid-month, rent will be paid on a pro-rata basis from the day they move in, so there is no disadvantage to the tenant.
+If a tenant moves in mid-month, rent will be paid on a pro rata basis from the day they move in, so there is no disadvantage to the tenant.

 Furthermore, the cost of advance rent is proportional to the rent, so the cheaper the rent, the lower the initial costs.

-Guarantee charge
+Guarantee fee

 The guarantee fee is the fee charged when joining a guarantee company.